icoz69/icoz69.github.io/index.md

 ---

 ## About Me
-I am a researcher scientist at Tencent, working with Dr. Gang Yu.
+I am a scientist at Tencent, working with Dr. Gang Yu.
 I obtained my Ph.D. degree at the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.

 **I currently have internship positions available with the goal of conducting cutting-edge research in artificial intelligence.
 If you are interested, please send me an email.**

 ## Research Interests
-I have wide research interests in vision and learning. **Currently, I am working on AIGC, including  multimodal LLMs  and  2D/3D generative models.**
+I have wide research interests in vision and learning. **Currently, I am working on AIGC, including  LLMs  and  2D/3D generative models.**

 ## Hobbies
 I like singing and was in Top 8 of Good Voice of Universities 2015 in CUMT.
 I play football regularly.
 I am a loyal fan of  <del>Football Club of Barcelona</del>  <del> PSG </del> Inter Miami.
 My favorite singers are 张学友 and Freddie Mercury.